 117 W. Woodruff @ Putnam St.

 The TGRM Mission Mall operates in a unique fashion.
-Every Saturday from Noon-2:00pm shoppers can get a specific number of items for free.
+Every Saturday from Noon-2:00pm shoppers can get a specific number of items for FREE.
 They can come back each week, but each week they are asked to take only the specified number of items.
 This gives everyone in need the opportunity to get what they need.
 Those wanting more than the specified number of items will be asked to give a small donation.
 These monetary donations are used to help cover the expenses of the building where the Mission Mall is housed.
 ANYONE may shop at the Mission Mall.
 Referrals and I.D. are not required.
 Shoppers can usually find just about anything they might need at the Mission Mall.
 However, we cannot guarantee the availability of any given item at an specific time.
 The Mission Mall is also open Monday-Friday from Noon-4:00pm for shoppers that do not need free items.
 Shopping is done on a donation basis on those days.
 People in need of specific items such as furniture, appliances, beds etc. must come in and speak to the Manager on duty.
 He will know what is available and how many people are on the waiting list.
-To speak to the manager you may call 419-241-6579 and leave a message.
+To speak to the manager you may call 419-241-6579, extension 102 and leave a message.
 To arrange the pick up of large donations you may call the truck driver message phone at 419-241-6579, prompt 4.

 TGRM OUTREACH CENTER